websanco/liferay-learn/docs/dxp/latest/en/site-building/developer-guide/developing-page-fragments/using-the-fragments-toolkit.md

     ![Here is the sample Fragment with React.](./using-the-fragments-toolkit/images/02.png)

 Great!
-You successfully deployed a Fragment Collection.
+You successfully deployed a Fragment Set.

-## Collection Format Overview
+## Fragment Set Structure

-Fragment Collections use this project structure:
+Each Fragment Set uses this structure:

-* `collection.json`: a text file that describes the Collection.
+* `collection.json`: a text file that describes the Fragment Set.

     ```json
     {
         "description": "Optional description",
-        "name": "Collection name"
+        "name": "Fragment Set Name"
     }
     ```

-* `language.properties` (optional): language keys defined for the Collection.
+* `language.properties` (optional): language keys defined for the Fragment Set.

 * `[fragment-name]/`: a folder containing all of the files for a Fragment.